UkawaJun/Godot-Harvard-Structure/README.md

 Based on this structure, various basic gate circuit functions can be derived, as well as custom functionalities for later packaging the computational processes of player-made integrated circuits.

+### The following diagram shows the system structure based on the most basic nodes：
 <div align="center">